You know the feeling.

-You go home, only to return the next day to rinse and repeat, ending the day with the same nagging feeling, I’m not sure what I accomplished today.
+You go home, only to return the next day to rinse and repeat, ending the day with the same nagging feeling of, I’m not sure what I accomplished today.

 This is the plight of the modern knowledge worker.
 It stems in part from a false expectation—that the output of a knowledge worker should resemble that of a manual worker.

 If you’re a manual worker on an assembly line, you’re producing tangible goods.
-Your outputs are the steel rods, the appliances, the widgets you help assemble.
-In manual work, input translates to output, often in a nice linear and predictable line.
+Your outputs are the steel rods, the appliances, and the widgets you help assemble.
+In manual work, input translates to output, often in a nice linear line.

-But knowledge work doesn’t function this way.
-The output of the knowledge worker is far less tangible.
+But the output of a modern knowledge worker is hard to measure.
 Knowledge workers assemble decisions.
 They sell influence.
 They make change happen.

 Despite these fundamental differences, we try to fit the square peg (the knowledge worker) into the round hole (the manual worker).
 Businesses treat knowledge workers like manual workers on assembly lines, mistakenly believing that innovation will magically happen if employees repeatedly perform the same processes and routine tasks.

 Consider writing.
-Any good writer knows that creativity requires connecting the dots, and connecting the dots requires allowing time for your subconscious to consolidate your ideas and make associations.
-This means, from time to time, you need to stare at a wall and do nothing.
+Creativity requires connecting the dots, and connecting the dots requires allowing time for my subconscious to consolidate my ideas and make associations.
+This means that, from time to time, I need to just stare out the window and do nothing.

-None of this feels productive, even though it is: My most original insights arrive during times of slack, not hard labor.
-But when I judge my output by the amount of words I moved down the assembly line, I don’t feel like I accomplished anything and feel lousy as a result.
+This doesn’t feel productive, even though it is.
+But when I measure my output by the number of words I moved down the assembly line, I don’t feel like I accomplished anything and feel lousy as a result.

 Stop treating knowledge work as manual work.
-Instead of trying to quantify what can’t be quantified, ask Did I contribute today?
+Instead of measuring success by irrelevant or arbitrary metrics, ask yourself, Did I contribute today?

 Did you advance the conversation?
-Did you come up with good ideas?
+Did you solve a problem?
+Did you come up with a good idea?
 Did you help a colleague or a client?